 Ouattara ordered all fighters, from all sides, to hand in their weapons, but questions remain about whether he can pacify the country and hold together a disparate and fractious military alliance.
-He instructed his security ministers and military chiefs to forcibly disarm those who fail to surrender their arms.
+He instructed his security ministers and military chiefs to forcibly disarm those who failed to surrender their arms.

-On April 27, a self-styled general and former rebel commander, Ibrahim "IB" Coulibaly — who fought to propel Ouattara to power — was killed in a firefight with his erstwhile allies.
+On April 27, a self-styled general and former rebel commander, Ibrahim "IB" Coulibaly — who fought to propel Ouattara to power — was killed in a firefight with his one-time allies.
 Ouattara had ordered Coulibaly to disarm or face possible force.

 Days before he was killed, Coulibaly pledged allegiance to Ouattara in an interview with NPR, saying he was ready to disarm, but that it would take time to organize "because you can't just leave your weapons on the street."